redis/redis-doc/topics/acl.md

     7) "keys"
     8) 1) "cached:*"

 The `ACL GETUSER` returns a field-value array describing the user in more parsable terms.
 The output includes the set of flags, a list of key patterns, passwords and so forth.
-The output is probably more readalbe if we use RESP3, so that it is returned as as map reply:
+The output is probably more readable if we use RESP3, so that it is returned as as map reply:

     > ACL GETUSER alice
     1# "flags" => 1~ "on"